douglasrizzo/douglasrizzo.github.io/_posts/2025-03-11-text-based-movie-recs.md

 ## Title-based recommendations using TF-IDF

 The first technique we will implement is term frequency-inverse document frequency, or TF-IDF for short.
-It is an information retrieval technique in which a term $$t_1$$ inside a document $$d_1$$ is given a weight based on how frequently it appears in that document, compared to how frequently it appears in all other documents of our corpus.
+It is an information retrieval technique in which a term $$t$$ inside a document $$d$$ is given a weight based on how frequently it appears in that document, compared to how frequently it appears in all other documents of our corpus.
 The intuitition is that:

-- if $$t_1$$ is very common in $$d_1$$, it might be relevant to the context of $$d_1$$.
+- if $$t$$ is very common in $$d$$, it might be relevant to the context of $$d$$.
 This value is called the **term frequency**.
-- if $$t_1$$ does not appear as frequently in other documents, it might be very specific to the context of $$d_1$$ _in particular_, so it might be very relevant.
+- if $$t$$ does not appear as frequently in other documents, it might be very specific to the context of $$d$$ _in particular_, so it might be very relevant.
 This term is called the **inverse document frequency**.

-However, if $$t_1$$ also appears very frequently in other documents, it might not be a very informative term.
+However, if $$t$$ also appears very frequently in other documents, it might not be a very informative term.
 Think about the word _"the"_, which may appear very frequently in a single document, but we can also find it in many other documents of a corpus.

 ### Term frequency